 Unfortunately, a turducken doesn’t cook any faster than a traditional Thanksgiving turkey.
 In fact, it may need to cook a little longer.
 Patch’s Poultry suggests cooking a turducken for 6-7 hours.
 However, you will find that roasting a turducken is a more hands-off process.
 The juices from each layer of poultry cause a turducken to baste itself from the inside out, which means you won’t have to stop every hour to baste your dish.

-Here are the steps for cooking a turducken:
+Here are the steps for how to cook a turducken:

 - Let stand at room temperature for 1 hour before cooking.